Welcome to the Faculty of Applied Health Sciences

 Our faculty conduct world class research which serves to advance knowledge in the many fields in which we work.
 These outstanding scholars also ensure that our graduate Masters and Doctoral students have the best education possible.
 Every day, our undergraduate and graduate students have opportunities to learn from and be inspired by these leading scholars who are advancing the health and well being of individuals and making the world a better place to live.

 We are also extremely proud of our large and accomplished Brock alumni family, many of whom have outstanding careers and accomplishments which in one way or another contribute to this goal.
 Many of our alumni also give back to the Brock and the Faculty of Applied Health Sciences communities in many ways.
 To show our appreciation and stay connected, we host several annual events for our students, community partners and alumni.

 I look forward to continued opportunities to connect with many of you and hearing about how your Brock experience has helped shape your lives.

-Each academic year we host numerous events which engage and celebrate our students, alumni and community partners.
+Each academic year, the Faculty of Applied Health Sciences host numerous events which engage and celebrate our students, alumni and community partners.

 This annual event recognizes our high achieving students, not only those who have been named to the Dean’s Honours List, but also those undergraduate and graduate students within our faculty who have received prestigious awards or recognition during the previous academic year.